 “A human being cries for justice when he feels that the insensible act has crucified his self-respect.
 That warrants grant of compensation under the public law remedy.
 We are absolutely conscious that a civil suit has been filed for grant of compensation.
 That will not debar Constitutional Court to grant compensation taking recourse to public law.”

 The fact that the payment of compensation was ordered nearly 24 years after the wrongful arrest is a grim reminder about how tenuous liberty can be and of the difficulty in correcting wrongs occasioned by unlawful arrest.”

 – Hon’ble Justice Dr. D.Y.
 Chandrachud, Romila Thapar v.
 Union of India, [Writ Petition (Criminal) No. 260 of 2018].

 James Watson, Senior Partner at Watson and Woodhouse in Middlesbrough, was arrested at his home at 06:40 AM on June 3, 2009 on suspicion of plotting to influence witness testimony in a Crown Court Trial.
-Cleveland Police dropped the case against him one year later.
-Mr Watson was awarded £550,000 in damages and costs, in settlement.
-Highest for a wrongful arrest.
-Mr Watson, a father of two, was locked in a cell for 30 hours and his home and offices were searched.
+Cleveland Police dropped the case against him 1 year later.
+Mr Watson was awarded £550,000 in damages and costs, in settlement – highest for a wrongful arrest.
+Mr. Watson was locked in a cell for 30 hours.